gagneurlab/scooby/docs/readme_link.rst

 Model architecture
 ------------------

-Currently, the model only supports a batch size of 1.
+Currently, the model is only tested with a batch size of 1.

 .. raw:: html